Your Guide to Cash Advance Scams

 You’re at home eating dinner when suddenly you get a call.
 Could it be a friend of yours?
 NO. It’s someone calling to offer you a cash advance loan.
 Don’t do it.
 Just hang up.
 You probably hang up on telemarketers anyway, but now you can do so with the knowledge that they might have been trying to scam you.

 If you’ve applied for a loan from somewhere and they call about your application, that’s fine.
 Maybe you don’t want them disturbing you at dinner, but at least they’re calling for a good reason.
-Someone who calls you out of the blue and tries to offer you a no credit check loan, however, is certainly not to be trusted.

 Don’t trust people who contact you online either.

 Don’t worry, you can definitely find a good online loan, but you should do your homework on all the lenders out there and look at their reviews to make sure you don’t get taken advantage of.
 We’ve covered what to look out for a few times before.